open-spaced-repetition/fsrs4anki-helper/README.md

   - Enable V3 Scheduler
   - FSRS4Anki scheduler version >= 3.0.0
 - For Anki version >= 23.10
-  - Enable FSRS
+  - Enable built-in FSRS
-  - Remove FSRS4Anki scheduler code
+  - Remove FSRS4Anki scheduler code if you used it before

 # Installation